#FilmCameraReview - A chic, fun, and easy-to-use zone-focus Russian LOMO camera with a Triplet-43 40mm F4 lens.

 The viewfinder readout of the Smena 35 is a plain glass 1:1 tunnel view of the image you are framing.
 The view, however, may be slightly blocked by the red tip of the shutter lever, a clever idea to indicate that the shutter has not been cocked.Using the Camera

-The basic approach to having fun with the camera is in understanding how to set the camera for use.
+The basic approach to having fun with the camera is to understand how to set the camera for use.
 It is very simple, really - set the aperture of the lens based on the film ISO speed you use, adjust the shutter speed to the ambient lighting condition and you are never far off from getting the perfect exposure.A more adventurous option is to work around the camera's aperture setting for more creative effects.
 You can, for example, use a large aperture (F4) for a close-up image to get a more blurry background, or the opposite for the all-in-focus shot of the landscape.

 Just remind yourself that for each step that you enlarge the aperture (say, from F5.6 to F4), you should also increase the shutter speed (from 1/30 to 1/60) to compensate for the increased light, and vice versa.